Leenaalzaben/data-structures-and-algorithm/inslinkedlist/linked-list-insertions.md

 **The time complexity** of the insert_after method in the given code snippet is O(n), where n is the number of nodes in the linked list.

 **The space complexity** of the insert_after method is O(1) because it uses a constant amount of additional space.

+### Linked List kth_from_end

+The time complexity of the kth_from_end method is dominated by the linear traversal to calculate the length of the linked list, resulting in a time complexity of O(N).

+The space complexity of the algorithm is O(1) because it uses a constant amount of additional memory to store variables length, current, and location

 ## Solution